vippsas/vipps-ecom-api/vipps-ecom-api.md

 Including the
 [Optional HTTP Headers](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#optional-vipps-http-headers)
 too will make it easier to investigate problems, if anything unexpected happens.
-Partners may use only the `Vipps-System-Name` and `Vipps-System-Name`if the plugins headers do not make sense.
+Partners may re-use the values of the `Vipps-System-Name` and `Vipps-System-Name` in the plugins headers if having different values do not make sense.

 Here's an example of headers (please refer to the [OpenAPI/Swagger specification](https://github.com/vippsas/vipps-ecom-api)